Credential Vault

 • sqldsc vault list - list the stored credentials

-• sqldsc vault test sqldsc_credential - prompt for a password and test if that is the password stored for sqldsc_credential
+• sqldsc vault test credential_name - prompt for a password and test if that is the password stored for credential_name

-• sqldsc vault save sqldsc_credential [login] - prompt for a password and write that credential and password into the credential store.
-It will overwrite existing credentials.
+• sqldsc vault save credential_name [login] - prompt for a password and write that credential and password into the credential store.
+It will overwrite the existing credential if it exists.
 An optional login can be entered.
-Resource Blocks don’t need the login from the Vault Credential because they already have it.
-The login from the Credential is used when logging into SQL Servers.
+Resource Blocks don’t need the login from the Vault because they already have it.
+The login is only used when the Credential is used to connect to the server.